-On the first day we stayed on the beach, we ate oysters and prawns, and I tried octopus for the first time and surprisingly liked it!
+On the first day we stayed on the beach, we ate oysters and prawns and I tried octopus for the first time and surprisingly liked it!
 We went on the carousel and watched some street singers and took a stroll along the pier.
 I was truly mesmerised.
-That night we got takeout from Las Iguanas and ate in the hotel room while watching Pitch Perfect, and it just was the perfect end to the day.
+That night we got take out from Las Iguanas and ate in the hotel room while watching Pitch Perfect and it simply was the perfect end to the day.

 Our last day was spent at Brighton Aquarium.
-Barney is a big lover of animals, insects, fish etc so this was top on our list to visit.
-I didn’t think I’d get excited over fish, but this was surprisingly beautiful and relaxing, I even held a baby starfish!
-The highlight of the trip was seeing the mahoosive turtles and sharks; Barney was in his element.
+Barney is a big lover of animals, insects, fish etc. so this was top on our list to visit.
+I didn’t think I’d get excited over fish, but this was surprisingly beautiful ad relaxing, I even held a baby starfish!
+The highlight of the trip was seeing the mahoosive turtles and sharks; Barney was in his element …

 We finished our trip with corn dogs and the biggest most calorific milkshake in JB’s American Diner.
 This place looks as though 1950s America threw up all over it, it’s AMAZING!!!!